ecSanders/ECE-6930/RL-Fundamentals/Midterm.md

 **Observation:**
 - The Q-values are converging toward +1 for goal and -1 for bomb, propagating back through the grid.
 - S1 learns that right leads to the goal and down leads to the bomb.
-- S2 learns that down is good (toward Goal) while left eventually propagates bomb penalties.
+- S2 learns that down is good (toward goal) while left eventually propagates bomb penalties.
 - S3 learns that left is bad (toward bomb).

 ---